-- c.
+- ii.
+Define a larger planning area for the North Bank for targeted policy guidance.
+The recommended boundary for the planning area is presented in Figure 29.
+This larger boundary includes immediately adjacent neighborhoods that will be directly impacted by development in the North Bank.
+It excludes areas east of Division St., which were previously included in the NRO, as these areas are more directly impacted by Gonzaga University and other planning efforts in the University District. - c.
 Examine adjacent zoning designations present to ensure that allowable uses, building intensity and built location or site design are compatible with residential uses envisioned in the subarea.
 The North Bank has not traditionally been a preferred location for housing development, although there are significant existing and proposed high-end housing developments, such as the Falls Towers, near the River, as well as older single family neighborhoods further to the north.
 The community has indicated its support for making the North Bank an urban neighborhood with a variety of residential types.
 Residential uses can be successfully co-located with non-residential uses, though adjacent zoning designations may not be tailored to avoid conflicts between incompatible uses.
 This may require revisions to allowable uses or other development standards, if incompatibilities exist. - d.
-Rezone CB-150 parcels near Howard St. and Boone Ave. to DTG, consistent other parcels in the North Bank.
+Rezone CB-150 parcels within the revised NRO to DTG, consistent other parcels in the North Bank.
 DTG zoning provides an opportunity to encourage new development through increased development capacity, while encouraging high-quality design by extending the Downtown Design Guidelines.
 DTG also requires compliance with Complete Streets provisions, meaning it is a precursor to the application of complete street designations to CB-150 zoned parcels in the North Bank.
-The proposed rezoning is shown in Figure 30.
-Expand other boundaries for policies or regulations to Downtown (such as the Decorative Street Lighting District) to cover the expanded DTG area, as appropriate. - e.
+The proposed rezoning is shown in Figure 29.

+e.
 Retain the DTG-70 zoning in the Monroe St. corridor.
 Stakeholders expressed support for protecting and preserving the parts of the North Bank that make the area unique or have historic and place-based significance.
 The Monroe St. corridor currently contains small-scale retail uses and many are housed in historic, early-20th century structures.
 Sufficient development capacity remains in the North Bank to provide thousands of new housing units, so increasing zoned capacity in this corridor unnecessarily risks these historic structures.

 Figure 29.
-Recommended Planning Area Boundary

-Figure 30.
-Proposed Zoning, North Bank Planning Area
+Recommended Boundary and Zoning Changes, North Bank Planning Area